 To make the monitor view more manageable, multiple variables can be added to the same plot or to individual plots.
 Each plot is displayed on a separate tab so moving between plots is as simple as clicking a tab.

 Once the runtime plotters have been configured for a simulation, the configuration can be saved to a Plot Database.
 When a similar simulation is set up, the plotter configuration from the plot database can be applied.
 This feature is a time saver when many similar simulations are run.
-FLOW-3D CAST v5.0 will also be distributed with a predefined set of plotter configuration files for process-specific simulations.
+FLOW-3D CAST is also be distributed with a predefined set of plotter configuration files for process-specific simulations.